afifafian/afifafian_betest/README.md

 * Clone the Repository
 * Make an environment file (.env) using the values given in the `Environment` section below
 * Install the dependencies using `npm install` command
-* Start to run this app by using `npm start` command
+* Start to run this app by using `npm run start` command

+## How to run unit test:

+* Start to run the test by using `npm run test` command
 ### Environment: ###

 * PORT=4001